Mamoutou7/Impl-mentation-linux-commands-cp-and-ps/README.md

+The README file of this **lunix-cmd** is not finished !

-﻿test.sh : permet de faire le test de mycopy.py ou de ps.py
+test.sh : permet de faire le test de mycopy.py ou de ps.py

 execution: